murkyl/vault-plugin-secrets-onefs/README.md

 A secrets engine plugin must be setup and configured before it can be used.
 Follow the directions below to properly install and configure the plugin.

 ### Using pre-built releases (recommended)
-Any binary releases available can be found [here](https://github.com/murkyl/vault-plugin-secrets-onefss3/releases).
+Any binary releases available can be found [here](https://github.com/murkyl/vault-plugin-secrets-onefs-s3/releases).

 ### From source
-Clone the GitHub repository to your local machine and run `make build` from the root of the sources diretory.
-After successful compilation the resulting `vault-plugin-secrets-onefss3` binary is located in the `bin/` directory.
+Clone the GitHub repository to your local machine and run `make build` from the root of the sources directory.
+After successful compilation the resulting `vault-plugin-secrets-onefs-s3` binary is located in the `bin/` directory.

 Building from source assumes you have installed the Go development environment.